learningequality/kolibri-docs/docs/coach/lessons.rst

 To create a new lesson |lessons|, follow these steps.

 1. Click the :guilabel:`NEW LESSON` button.
-2. Fill in the field for the lesson title, description and choose the group(s) or the entire class as the recipients.
+2. Fill in the field for the lesson title, description and choose individual learners, group(s) or the entire class as the recipients.

   .. figure:: /img/new-lesson.png
     :alt: